 Ordering and delivery

 You will usually receive the preliminary search report within 10 working days.
-If you want a faster response, you can order a fast track examination.
-You will then receive the report within 24 hours.

 The price of the preliminary examination depends on the size of the assignment.